xeolabs/xeometry-guide/rotatingTheCamera.md

 # Rotating the Camera

-As described in [_Controlling the camera_](controllingTheCamera.md), a camera's position is given as _eye_ and _look_ positions and an _up_ vector.

-To perform a first-person rotation, xeometry rotates the camera's _look_ position and _up_ vector around _eye_.
-Conversely, to orbit something, it rotates the _eye_ position and _up_ vector around _look_.
+To perform a first-person rotation, xeometry rotates the camera's _look_ and _up_ around _eye_.
+To orbit the point you're look at, it rotates _eye_ and _up_ around _look_.

-The camera's pitch rotation is about its local horizontal axis, which runs perpendicular to its _eye_->_look_ and _up_ vectors, and its roll rotation is about its _eye_->_look_ axis.
+The camera's pitch rotation is around its local horizontal axis, which is perpendicular to its _eye_->_look_ and _up_ vectors.
+Its roll rotation is around its _eye_->_look_ vector.

-By default, the camera is gimbal-locked, which makes its yaw rotation pivot around the World-space Y-axis.
-This is helpful to avoid disorientation.
-When gimbal lock is disabled, the camera pivots about its local vertical axis, which runs along the camera's _up_ vector.
+The camera is gimbal-locked by default.
+This means that its yaw rotation spins around the World-space Y-axis.
+This is helpful to avoid disorientation and makes the rotation easier to control with the mouse.
+When you disable gimbal lock, the camera's yaw rotation spins around its _up_ vector, which allows it to rotate freely, like a trackball.

 Rotation degrees are incremental, ie. relative to the camera's current position.

-As you rotate, translate and pan the camera, the only state that it retains is its current _eye_, _look_ and _up_ properties.
+> Note that as you rotate, translate and pan the camera, the only state that xeometry remembers is the camera's current _eye_, _look_ and _up_ values (ie. it doesn't remember any rotation angles).

 ### Examples